Looking for a Family Dentist in Calgary

 Children are more vulnerable to tooth decay than adults.
-Finding a dentist that understands the mouths of children and can spot potential problems before they become more significant will be appreciated by all parties.
+Finding a dentist that understands the mouths of children and can spot potential problems before they become more significant is something to look out for.

 One treatment that is helpful in preventing tooth decay in children is the use of a dental sealant, which is a thin coating painted onto the tooth, forming a protective shield that protects its enamel.
 This is useful for children even if they have good brushing habits, as baby teeth have tiny grooves that make keeping them clean extremely difficult.
 The sealant offers protection to these grooves.

-Another preventative approach that most should be familiar with is fluoride treatment.
-Fluoride not only helps teeth become more resistant to decay but can even repair tiny areas of decay before they have a chance to grow into larger cavities.
+Fluoride treatment is another preventative approach that has been proven to be highly effective.
+Fluoride not only helps teeth become more resistant to decay, but can even repair tiny areas of decay before they have a chance to grow into larger cavities.

 These two methods combine to prevent up to 95% of tooth decay, giving your child the best possible start on a lifelong healthy smile.